-Only one Annual Report and Proxy Statement will be sent to those stockholders who share a single household and who have consented to receive a single copy of such documents.
-This practice, known as "householding," is designed to reduce printing and postage costs.
-Stockholders who participate in householding will continue to receive separate proxy cards.
+Only one Notice of Internet Availability will be sent to those stockholders who share a single household and who have consented to receive a single copy of such annual meeting materials.
+This practice, known as "householding," is designed to reduce expenses and conserve natural resources.
 Householding will continue until you are notified otherwise or until one or more stockholders at your address revokes consent.
 If you revoke consent, you will be removed from the householding program within 30 days of receipt of the revocation.
-However, if any stockholder residing at such an address desires to receive a separate Annual Report or Proxy Statement in the future, he or she may telephone our Investor Relations Department at (610) 236-4040 or write to Investor Relations at EnerSys, 2366 Bernville Road, Reading, Pennsylvania 19605 or by e-mail through the investor relations and corporate governance link at www.enersys.com.
-If you are receiving multiple copies of our Annual Report and Proxy Statement, please request householding by contacting Investor Relations in the same manner.
-If you are a stockholder of record, you can elect to access future Annual Reports and Proxy Statements electronically by marking the appropriate box on your proxy form or by following the instructions provided if you vote by Internet or by telephone.
+However, if any stockholder residing at such an address desires to receive a separate Notice of Internet Availability or Proxy Statement and Annual Report in the future, he or she may telephone our Investor Relations Department at (610) 236-4040 or write to Investor Relations at EnerSys, 2366 Bernville Road, Reading, Pennsylvania 19605 or by e-mail through the Investors and Governance link at www.enersys.com.
+If you are receiving multiple copies of our Notice of Internet Availability, please request householding by contacting Investor Relations in the same manner.
+If you are a stockholder of record, you can elect to access future Notices of Internet Availability electronically following the instructions provided if you vote by Internet or by telephone, or by marking the appropriate box on your proxy form if one has been requested.
 If you choose this option, your choice will remain in effect until you notify us by mail that you wish to resume mail delivery of these documents.
 If you hold your shares of our common stock through a bank, broker or another holder of record, refer to the information provided by that entity for instructions on how to elect this option.